jeroenmaes/jeroenmaes.github.io/content/posts/2025/03/servicebus-usermetadata/index.md

 The `UserMetadata` property is ideal for storing additional information about a queue.
 However, this property is only accessible via the **ServiceBus Administration SDK** and is not visible in the **Azure Portal** or via the **ServiceBus PowerShell module**.
 This behaviour is raised in the following GitHub issue: [Make UserMetadata visible · Issue #731 · Azure/azure-service-bus](https://github.com/Azure/azure-service-bus/issues/731).

 ## **Access via the Administration Client**
-To manipulate `UserMetadata`, the **ServiceBus Administration SDK** must be used.
+To manipulate `UserMetadata`, the **ServiceBus Administration SDK** or [ServiceBus Explorer client](https://github.com/paolosalvatori/ServiceBusExplorer) must be used.
 This SDK works with a separate endpoint that unlocks additional fields, including `UserMetadata`.

 ### **Example Request URL:**
 ```plaintext